dinesh3456/smart-contract-auditing-system/backend/API_IMPLEMENTATION_SUMMARY.md

 ## API Documentation

 Comprehensive API documentation created with detailed descriptions of all endpoints, request/response formats, error handling, and authentication requirements.

-## Next Steps

-1. **Frontend Integration**: Connect the API with the frontend user dashboard
-2. **Testing**: Implement unit and integration tests for the API
-3. **Job Queue**: Replace the simulated asynchronous processing with a proper message queue system
-4. **Containerization**: Finalize Docker setup for production deployment
-5. **CI/CD**: Set up continuous integration and deployment pipelines